hydoai/velovision/computer_vision/README.md

 ```
 + the `-f` argument will retrieve neural network architecture information from `exps` file
 + and also automatically find the best checkpoint from `YOLOX_outputs`

+In order to use TensorRT (device-specific NVIDIA optimizations), use `tools/trt.py` in YOLOX_tt repository.
+If you get a `'NoneType' object has no attribute 'serialize` error, it's because the workspace size is too big and memory ran out.